jasonmccampbell/spraycc/README.md

 the real directory tree of the directory where the process is started, not back through the symbolic links that may have been traversed to get there.
 If the server file .spraycc_server is not in a parent of the directory the runner started it, it will report that the server hasn't been started.

+# History-based scheduling
+Most of us compile applications.
+A lot.
+And similarly run test suites over-and-over.
+SprayCC makes use of this to reduce runtimes by recording the elapsed time for each task that completes successfully.
+These timings are recorded in ~/.spraycc.history.

+The next time the server starts it reads the recorded history and uses it to priorize the job queue, longest tasks first.
+This helps to keep it using the full number of CPUs until right at the end.
+Dependency-generation tasks (-M or -MM in Gnu compilers) are bumped up in priority to ensure they run early since they frequently gate the starting of additional tasks.

+In order to keep the history from growning forever, historical enteries are purged after ~6 months.

 # Why Rust?
 *Reason number one:* I want to learn Rust and the best way to learn a language is to do something "real".